MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 An Intune-managed copy of the [Company Portal](/Intune/store-apps-company-portal-app) gives you on-demand access to additional tools that you can push down to users of the secured workstations.

-In a secured mode, application installation is restricted to managed applications that are delivered by Company Portal.
+In a secured mode, application installation is restricted to managed applications delivered by Company Portal.
 However, installing the Company Portal requires access to Microsoft Store.
 In your secured solution, you [add and assign the Windows 10 Company Portal app for Autopilot provisioned devices](/mem/intune/apps/store-apps-company-portal-autopilot).

 > [!NOTE]
 > Make sure you assign the Company Portal app to the **Secure Workstation Device Tag** group used to assign the Autopilot profile.